wrnrio/wrnr-docker/README.md

 6. Get the ACCESS_KEY_ID and SECRET_ACCESS_KEY

 ### Give it storage access on host ###
+- Don't forget to create storage volume that can be attached to this mount point.
+This way your data will not be lost when moving instances or rebooting it.
 - Create a folder for storing WRNR.io data (eg used here: /space)

 ### Run in docker ###
+- Clone this repo
 - Run `docker-compose up` or `docker-compose start`